cseferlis/OMDSMod4/Homework 2/NoSQL/README.md

 **Class,**

 > **NOTE** - Homework 2 builds on the work done in Homework 1(a-c).
 You will use the same `resource group` and `data-factory` created in previous assignments.
-If you could not complete those assignments, please reach out to an LF Office Hours for assistance.
+If you could not complete those assignments, please reach out to an LF for assistance.
 Create a new pipeline specifically for HW2.

 ## Introduction
 We are now shifting our focus to NoSQL databases and working with Microsoft's powerful, globally distributed, multi-modal database, CosmosDB.
 This flexible DBMS supports various data models, including SQL, Graph, and Document databases, and provides sub-10ms replication to nodes worldwide.
 Its impressive speed powers services such as the Xbox Gaming network.